Apress/ray-tracing-gems/errata.md

 Foreword, page xvii: The passage "photons travel through the is why its introduction" is missing a line between "the" and "is".
 The whole passage should be "There is no substitute for this capability when the goal is photorealism, where we need to determine the complicated paths along which photons travel through the virtual world.
 Ray tracing is a fundamental ingredient of realistic rendering, which is why its introduction to the real-time domain was such a significant step for computer graphics." (_v1.2_)

-_Thanks to Stephen Hill, Adam Marrs, Daniel Seibert, Martin Stich, Ebor Folkertsma, and Mauricio Vives for reporting these errors._
+_Thanks to Stephen Hill, Adam Marrs, Daniel Seibert, Martin Stich, Ebor Folkertsma, Mauricio Vives, and Filip Strugar for reporting these errors._

-Page last updated **April 12, 2021**
+Page last updated **May 6, 2021**